thunderbird/webext-docs/browserSettings.rst

 .. role:: code

-Use the <code>browser.browserSettings</code> API to control global settings of the browser.
+Use the :code:`browser.browserSettings` API to control global settings of the browser.

 .. rst-class:: api-main-section